frederic-perez/AmE-dictionary/data/idioms.md

 __take offense (at) (something)__ To be or feel insulted, offended, or humiliated by something.
 __take office__ To assume a position of political authority, especially one that is granted as the result of a public election.
 __take on__
-__take over__ :four: Assume control, management, or possession of, as in _The pilot told his copilot to take over the controls_, or _There’s a secret bid to take over our company._ _Kyle took over in the first half and finished with 23 points._ _Execs aren’t ready for AI to completely take over._
+__take over__ :six: Assume control, management, or possession of, as in _The pilot told his copilot to take over the controls_, or _There’s a secret bid to take over our company._ _Kyle took over in the first half and finished with 23 points._ _Execs aren’t ready for AI to completely take over._
 __take pains__
 __take pride in someone or something__ :three::hammer:
 __take refuge in (something or some place)__